 The abbreviation TBE stands for "early summer meningoencephalitis".
 This is an inflammation of the brain, meninges or spinal cord caused by viruses.
-These viruses are transmitted by tick bites.
+These viruses are usually transmitted through tick bites.
 TBE occurs mainly in southern Germany and the main transmission period is between April and November.

-After the bite of a tick infected with TBE, about one in three people fall ill with flu-like symptoms such as fever, headache, vomiting or dizziness.
-However, in about one in ten people who fall ill, a second peak of illness involving the central nervous system occurs after about a week.
+After being bitten by a tick infected with TBE, about one in three people fall ill with flu-like symptoms such as fever, headache, vomiting or dizziness.
+However, in about one in ten sufferers, a second peak of illness involving the central nervous system occurs after about a week.
 Complications such as paralysis or altered consciousness, even coma, can occur and remain permanent.
-In Germany, adults aged 40 and over are the most common sufferers.
+In Germany, adults aged 40 and over are the most likely to fall ill.

 The Standing Committee on Vaccination (STIKO) recommends vaccination against TBE to all persons who stay or live in TBE areas and could be bitten by ticks.
-This applies to everyone who frequently spends time in nature: this includes walkers, campers, cyclists, joggers, but also forestry workers and agricultural workers.
+This applies to everyone who frequently spends time in nature: This includes walkers, campers, cyclists, joggers, but also forest workers and agricultural workers.
 City parks and gardens are also habitats for ticks.
-In addition, a TBE vaccination may be necessary when travelling to foreign countries.
+TBE vaccination may also be necessary when travelling to foreign countries.

 Three vaccinations are required for basic immunisation.
 According to the usual vaccination schedule, the second vaccination dose is administered one to three months after the first vaccination.
 A third vaccination is then given after a further 5 to 12 or 9 to 12 months, depending on the vaccine used.